Academic Policies and General Regulations

 A student placed on academic probation will remain on academic probation until the overall GPA is at or above the requirements specified below.
 A student will be removed from academic probation when the overall GPA is equal to or greater than the requisite GPA according to credits earned.

 A student on academic probation is ineligible to participate in extracurricular or co-curricular activities.
-A student on academic probation may petition the Associate Academic Vice President for the right to participate in extra- or co-curricular activities.
+A student on academic probation may petition the Office of the Provost for the right to participate in extra- or co-curricular activities.
 The appeal must contain a valid and compelling reason why restriction of extra- or co-curricular activities is inappropriate, and must demonstrate effectively that the activity will contribute an improvement in academic performance.

 First semester, first-year students with a GPA below 1.90 will not be placed on academic probation for their second semester, but they will lose their right to participate in extracurricular or co-curricular activities.

 - Students with 29 or fewer credits earned by the end of the second semester, or the first year at Fairfield, will be placed on academic probation if the overall GPA is below 1.90.

 - Students with 30-59 credits earned will be placed on academic probation if the overall GPA is below 1.90.

 - Students with 60 or more credits earned will be placed on academic probation if the overall GPA is below 2.00.

 Students meeting any of the following conditions will be dismissed from the University: